amethystaurora-robo/Rare_event_algorithms/README.md

 </p>

-do importance sampling analysis, and have plot and explanation.
-Delete return time stuff. edit plots so salinity and AMOC are side-by-side, instanton are side by side.
-Can also redo instanton so it is aggregated from all the transition plots.
+do importance sampling analysis, and have plot and explanation. edit plots so salinity and AMOC are side-by-side, instanton are side by side.
 Finally can investigate initial conditions to determine what combination of factors may lead to collapse...

 # References: